kerberos-io/kios/.github/ISSUE_TEMPLATE.md

 ### Network Connection

-My motionEyeOS unit is connected to the network via: (choose your network connection, e.g. WiFi, Ethernet).
+My KiOS unit is connected to the network via: (choose your network connection, e.g. WiFi, Ethernet).

 ### Peripherals